kawaegle/dotfile/nvim/README.md

 LSP has been updated to Mason in order to use the last technologies in neovim.
 It works well and it's all configured for you !

+DAP is on the way to be configured

 ### Special thanks

 Thanks to [Kawaegle](https://github.com/kawaegle) for its neovim config base, which is so awesome, and for its clear code, that I found easy to edit to make it mine !
+Thanks to [EvanKoe](https://github.com/evankoe) for supporting, search, and contributions